 GARYTALK.COM (GaryTapes No.1) – The first recording of conversations entered into the GaryTapes section of the GaryTalk.com website features a former, popular, Republican Wisconsin Governor, and a former Wood County, Wisconsin County Supervisor.
 During a career spanning from the mid-1960s until the year 2000, and beyond, Gary W. Morgan held thousands of broadcast radio, on-air conversations, with a variety of people, including elected officials.
 Many of the interviews were heard on a Central Wisconsin AM radio station.
 What follows is a recorded excerpt from one day in the life of the Morgan and Michaels Radio Show (a/k/a Michaels and Morgan) on WFHR in Wisconsin Rapids, WI.

 The people interviewed by Gary Morgan during his radio and newspaper career, included: Governors, Attorneys General, State and U.S. Senators, Congressional Representatives, Wisconsin Assembly Representatives, State and Federal Agency Heads, Local and State Charitable and Nonprofit Organization leaders, Entertainers, Authors, and other Newsmakers and Interesting People.
 Some of them were heard in the first half of the 1990s decade as part of the Michaels and Morgan Radio Show, Monday through Friday afternoons.
 Others were aired during similar hours during the second half of the decade (see explanation below).

 This excerpt is from a 1996 episode of the Morgan and Michaels Radio Show.
-This part of that episode features former Wisconsin Governor Tommy Thompson, who later resigned in mid-term to become Secretary of the Department of Health, Education and Welfare during the first term of the President George W. Bush administration.
+This part of that episode features former Wisconsin Governor Tommy Thompson, who later resigned in mid-term to become Secretary of the Department of Health and Human Services during the first term of President George W. Bush.
 This excerpt also features former Wood County, Wisconsin, County Supervisor Joe Raubal.
 Joe was live on the phone, while Governor Thompson dropped into our studio for a live discussion on the air.
 Several topics in the news in the state and county at the time were covered in the give and take.